 Konrad Duden & German Orthography

 Since 1880 one name has been the authoritative source for the correct spelling, pronunciation and usage of German words: Duden.
-Duden is to German what the OED is to English.
+Duden is to German, what the OED is to English.
 Konrad Alexander Friedrich Duden was born on 3 January 1829 in Wesel, Germany.
-After completing his secondary education, he studied history and philology at Bonn […]
+After completing his secondary education, he studied history and philology at Bonn, […]

 Council for German Orthography

-German Language Online
+The German Language Online

 Das Oktoberfest